HolgerBovbjerg/data2vec-KWS/README.md

 ## Finetuning pretrained models
 To finetune a pretrained model the same setup as the baseline is used, however, a pretrained checkpoint is first loaded for the encoder part of the model.
+A pretrained kwt1 model checkpoint is found in the repository root, called ```kwt1_pretrained.pth```.

-The path to the pretrained model is provided through an input argument:
+The path to the pretrained model is provided through an argument:

 ```shell
 python train.py --conf KWT_configs/<name_of_finetune_config_file>.yaml --ckpt <path_to_checkpoint.pth>